nict-wisdom/rannc/documents/tutorial.rst

 Tutorial
 ======================================

-RaNNC partitions a PyTorch and computes it using multiple GPUs.
+RaNNC can automatically partition a model written for PyTorch and train it using multiple GPUs.
 Follow the steps below to learn the basic usage of RaNNC.

 Steps to use RaNNC